lmassaron/CarND-MPC-Project/README.md

 ### An empirical solution
 A good practice is to first determine a reasonable range for T and then tune dt and N appropriately, keeping the effect of each in mind.
 By various experiments I found out that it is better to look ahead for about 0.75 seconds, which can be splitted in N=15 (still a fair computational effort) and dt = 0.05 (50 milliseconds).
 Such settings allow a good steering reaction, even at speeds as high as 90 mph (after this speed threshold, the car oscillates too much when steering and it can get off-road).
 After fixing N and dt, I found that I could have the car deal with higher speeds by putting some extra penalties in the cost function:

-* a penalty on the steering and steering sequence which is calculated by a polynomial function on the basis of the actual speed of the car.
+* a penalty on the steering which is calculated by a polynomial function on the basis of the actual speed of the car.
 The polynomial formula has been found by figuring out the best value at different speeds (40, 50, 60, 70, 80, 90 mph) and then interpolating the resulting penalties.
 Using a function, instead of a branching of if/then, helps speeding up computations.

 * a penalty in using the brake/throttle which proved very useful in avoiding the car to brake too much at lower speeds.